 Younique or unique?
 Younique says their makeup will “uplift, empower, and validate women.”
 WOW, that is a bold statement!
 I love the word empower, especially when it comes to women.
 Let’s do a Younique MLM review to see just how true this statement is.

 Oh, and by the way, I am not a Younique MLM Presenter not to mention, I don’t use Younique makeup, so I won’t know any more than you until the end of my review.

 Younique also uses the above validation statement within the MLM part of their program for personal and financial growth which, makes me wonder if this MLM company is different from many others I have reviewed.

 We all want to look good and feel good in our makeup.
 Can Younique make me feel better?
 Well, maybe, but can I make money as a Younique Presenter and look beautiful simultaneously?
 Shall we see?

 Who Is Younique

 Younique is an MLM company that produces beauty aids such as an array of makeup and skincare products.

-Younique was founded in 2012 by Derek Maxfield, who is now the CEO, and his sister Melanie Huscroft who is now the Chief Visionary Officer.
+It was founded in 2012 by Derek Maxfield, the CEO, and his sister Melanie Huscroft, the Chief Visionary Officer.
 The main office is in Lehi, Utah.